Although there are more than 4,500 known caves in Bulgaria, only a limited number of Bulgarian caves are open and accessible to tourists.

 Sometimes called the most beautiful cave in Bulgaria, Saeva Dupka is near Brestnitsa in the Lovech region.
-It encompasses five subterranean halls and several 100’s of meters of corridors.
+It encompasses five subterranean halls and several hundred meters of corridors.
 Wonderfully illuminated and almost entirely accessible, it’s the perfect destination for cave-loving tourists.

-The name comes from two brothers, Sayu and Seyu, who sought refuge in this cave during Ottoman occupation.
-Evidence, however, suggests that people have lived here, or at least used it, since Roman times.
+The name comes from two brothers, Sayu and Seyu, who sought refuge in this cave during the Ottoman occupation.
+However, evidence suggests that people have lived here or used it since Roman times.
 The main claim to fame of Saeva Dupka Cave is its superb acoustic features.
 Concerts regularly take place in the Harmana Hall.

 This allows sunlight to stream in, lighting up the interior.
-This combination of shelter and plenty of available light is why the Devetashka Cave has been continuously inhabited by humans throughout prehistory.
+This combination of shelter and plenty of available light is why humans have continuously inhabited the Devetashka Cave throughout prehistory.
 The oldest evidence of human presence dates as far back as 70,000 years ago.
-Now, it’s a refuge for 30,000 bats, about 30 other mammal species and over 80 species of birds.
+Now, it’s a refuge for 30,000 bats, about 30 other mammal species, and over 80 species of birds.

 In 2011, parts of the movie The Expendables 2 were filmed at this cave.
-This resulted in several environmental law violations, damage to local flora and the displacement of thousands of bats.
-About a year later, though, most of those bats did return to the cave.
+This resulted in several environmental law violations, damage to local flora, and the displacement of thousands of bats.
+About a year later, most of those bats returned to the cave.

 Nowadays, visitors can explore about 3 kilometers of its halls, passageways, and tunnels.
 This accessible part is illuminated, allowing visitors to admire calcite crystals, stalactites, and sinter formations.

 You’ll find Orlova Chuka, named after the rock crown above the entrance, in the northeastern Bulgarian Danubian Plain.
-Archaeological studies have resulted in the discovery of cave bear bones, as well as traces of human use during the Paleolithic and Copper Age.
+Archaeological studies have discovered cave bear bones and traces of human use during the Paleolithic and Copper Ages.

 These 12 caves in Bulgaria are waiting for you – which will you explore first?